Winson19/Winson19/README.md

-- 👋 Hi, I’m @Winson19
+👋 Hi, I’m @Winson19, a recent Software Engineering graduate.
-- 🌱 I’m currently learning Software Engineering course.
+🌱 I’m passionate about web and mobile development, AI-driven solutions, and IoT.
-- 💞️ I’m seeking an internship opportunity in Selangor/KL.
+💼 I’m actively seeking a Software Engineer role in Selangor/KL to apply my skills and grow in the industry.
-- 📫 Feel free to reach me through anyway you can.
+📫 Feel free to connect with me for collaborations or opportunities!